Your Account:

 • I have a medical, disability or religious concerns and do not want to be vaccinated, what can I do?

-• Can I get immunizations at SHCS?
+• Can I get vaccinated at SHCS?

 • Can I get the COVID-19 vaccine at SHCS?